 The multitudinous seas in incarnadine,

-In the following lines, an effective use of adynaton is evident.
+In these lines, an effective use of adynaton is evident.
 The tragic hero “Macbeth” feels guilty after having murdered King Duncan.
-He feels regret that even the big oceans cannot wash the king’s blood from his hands.
+He feels so much regret that even the big oceans cannot wash the king’s blood from his hands.

 Till China and Africa meet,